 Light rail is much more than a transport project.
 It’s a step towards a better future for Auckland.

-The Ministry of Transport, Waka Kotahi NZ Transport Agency, Auckland Council, Auckland Transport, Kāinga Ora and Mana Whenua are working side by side on the Auckland Light Rail project to look at how light rail can work best for the city, with the priority delivering light rail between the city centre and Māngere.
+The Ministry of Transport, Waka Kotahi NZ Transport Agency, Auckland Council, Auckland Transport, Kāinga Ora and Mana Whenua have been looking at how light rail can work best for the city, with the priority delivering light rail between the city centre and Māngere.

-As part of our community and stakeholder engagement we attended 14 events in communities along the city centre to Māngere corridor proposed for light rail.
+As part of our community and stakeholder engagement we attended 14 events in communities along the City Centre to Māngere corridor proposed for light rail.
 This enabled us to share our future vision for the project, have conversations with Aucklanders and answer questions.